Trevi Fountain Tickets And The New Entry Fee in 2026

 Why Rome Is Introducing the Fee

-The Trevi Fountain receives tens of thousands of visitors per day during peak periods.
-This level of traffic creates safety risks at the water’s edge, damage to historic stonework and severe crowding that affects the visitor experience.
+This creates safety risks at the water’s edge, can cause damage to the stonework, and creates intense crowding that affects the visitor experience.

-The €2 fee is intended to reduce congestion, improve safety and support the long-term maintenance and conservation of the fountain.
+The €2 fee is intended to reduce congestion, improve safety, and support the long-term maintenance and conservation of the fountain.

 Further Details to Come